Limych/media_player.linkplay/README.md

 ## Browsing media files from Home Assistant

 Some device models equipped with an USB port can play music from directly attached USB sticks.
-There are two services, `linkplay.get_tracks` and `linkplay.play_track` which allow reading the list of the files into an `input_select`, and trigger playback of the selected file.
-Here's how to set this up:
+There are two services, `linkplay.get_tracks` and `linkplay.play_track` which allow reading the list of the files into an `input_select`, and trigger playback when selecting a file from the list.
+Here's how to set this up, with the list automatically filling itself when changing to USB:

 Add to `configuration.yaml`:
 ```yaml